kubeflow/website/content/docs/guides/pipelines/pipelines-overview.md

 +++
+title = "Overview"
-title = "Overview of Kubeflow Pipelines" description = "Pipelines for end-to-end orchestration of ML workflows." weight = 3 toc = true bref = "Kubeflow Pipelines is a platform for building and deploying portable and scalable end-to-end ML workflows, based on containers."
+description = "Overview of Kubeflow Pipelines" weight = 3
+toc = true
+bref = "Kubeflow Pipelines is a platform for building and deploying portable and scalable end-to-end ML workflows, based on containers."